-United Way KFL&A is excited to partner with Bell Media, national Tampon Tuesday partner, and local Labour partners for the second annual Tampon Tuesday collection drive in the region, following International Women’s Week.
+United Way KFL&A is excited to partner with Bell Media, national Tampon Tuesday partner, for the third annual Tampon Tuesday collection drive in the region, in line with International Women’s Day.

-Starting March 2 and running until March 16, 2021, community members are encouraged to donate pads, tampons, liners and other menstrual hygiene products.
+Starting March 1 and running until March 31, 2022,community members are encouraged to donate pads, tampons, liners and other menstrual hygiene products.
 The donation drive aims to fill a gap in the Kingston Frontenac, Lennox & Addington area.